Polly2014/AI_School_2025_Playground/README.md

 ## Features

 - **Profile-Driven Personalization**: The assistant's behavior is driven by a personality profile that defines traits like openness, conscientiousness, extraversion, agreeableness, and emotional stability.
-- **Multimodal Interaction**: Supports both text chat and image analysis.
+- **Multimodal Interaction**: Supports text chat, image analysis, and image generation.
+- **Text Chat**: Interactive conversations with the AI assistant.
+- **Image Analysis**: Upload and analyze images using computer vision models.
+- **Image Generation**: Create unique images from text descriptions using DALL-E.
 - **Responsive UI**: Modern, responsive interface with light/dark theme support.
 - **Real-time Communication**: Uses REST APIs for communication with the backend.